isaiahxs/ClarityCompanions/README.md

 ## Overview

 Clarity Companions is a versatile AI chatbot designed to assist with motivation, therapy, and various other personal needs.
 Built on a powerful machine learning algorithm, the application aims to deliver personalized and impactful interactions.
-Developed with a tech stack that includes React, Redux, Node.js, and PostgreSQL, Clarity Companions offers a secure and user-friendly experience.
+Developed with a tech stack that includes React, Node.js, Express, and various APIs, Clarity Companions offers a secure and user-friendly experience.

 ## Features